ejn9291/Aircall.webhook/README.md

 This diagram shows the events triggered during an inbound call, which are used to calculate KPIs:
 ![Call Event Flow](path/to/diagram)

-## Pseudo-code for KPI Calculation
+## Sample code for KPI Calculation

 The following code outlines how you might process webhook data from Aircall to calculate the required KPIs: